Government Documents FAQ

 Many items are listed in OSCAR.
 Please ask Library Help Desk staff if you need assistance.
-Increasingly, government information is available online, in addition to or instead of print resources.
+Increasingly, government information is available online and the Library receives fewer publications in print.
 Some titles can be accessed from a link in the library catalog.

 - Can I Checkout Government Documents?

-Yes, most government document materials circulate for three weeks.
+Yes, most government document materials circulate for six weeks.
 Reference materials and periodicals do not circulate, but users may make photocopies.

 - Where is the Government Documents Collection Located?

-Most government documents are in the ARS.
-Some documents are in the Lower Level of the Learning Commons.
-Those items will indicate a location of Government Documents Lower Level.
-If you aren't sure where the title you need is located ask at the Library Help Desk.
+Most government documents are in the Automated Retrieval System (ARS).
+Some documents are on open shelves - the library catalog will indicate a Government Documents Lower Level location.
+If you aren't sure where the title you need is located, ask at the Library Help Desk.